 Hines Global REIT II, Inc. ("Hines Global II" and, together with its consolidated subsidiaries, "we," "us" or the "Company") was formed in July 2013 to invest in a diversified portfolio of quality commercial real estate properties and other real estate investments located throughout the United States and internationally.
 In August 2014, we commenced a \$2.5 billion initial public offering of our common stock (the "Offering").
-As of March 31, 2015, we had raised sufficient offering proceeds to satisfy the minimum offering requirements for the Offering with respect to all states other than Pennsylvania.
+As of June 30, 2015, we had raised sufficient offering proceeds to satisfy the minimum offering requirements for the Offering with respect to all states other than Pennsylvania.
 We will not accept subscriptions from Pennsylvania residents until we have received at least \$100.0 million in aggregate gross proceeds from investors in the Offering who are not Pennsylvania residents.
-As of May 11, 2015, we had received gross offering proceeds of \$36.8 million from the sale of approximately 3.7 million common shares.
+As of August 10, 2015, we had received gross offering proceeds of \$63.4 million from the sale of approximately 6.4 million Class A common shares.
+See "Subsequent Events" below regarding the amendment to our initial registration statement to offer a combination of Class A shares of common stock, par value \$0.001 per share, ("Class A Shares") and Class T shares of common stock, par value \$0.001 per share, ("Class T Shares"), which was declared effective by the SEC on August 12, 2015.

 Our cash flow from operations has been and may continue to be insufficient to fund distributions to stockholders.
 We may choose to use advances, deferrals or waivers of fees, if available, from our Advisor or affiliates, borrowings and/or proceeds of the Offering or other sources to fund distributions to our stockholders.
-Our Advisor has agreed to waive the asset management fees otherwise payable to it for each of the quarters ended March 31, 2015 and June 30, 2015, to the extent that our MFFO for such quarters, as disclosed in our Quarterly Report on Form 10-Q, for the respective quarter, amounts to less than 100% of the aggregate distributions declared to our stockholders for each respective quarter.
+Our Advisor has agreed to waive the asset management fees otherwise payable to it for each of the quarters ended March 31, 2015, June 30, 2015 and September 30, 2015, to the extent that our modified funds from operations ("MFFO") for such quarters, as disclosed in our Quarterly Report on Form 10-

+Q, for the respective quarter, amounts to less than 100% of the aggregate distributions declared to our stockholders for each respective quarter.
 There can be no assurances that our Advisor will continue this waiver, and if not, cash available to pay distributions in future periods may be reduced.
+As a result of this waiver, our Advisor waived \$129,524 of asset management fees payable to it during the three months ended March 31, 2015.
+However, because MFFO exceeded distributions declared to our stockholders during the three months ended June 30, 2015, no asset management fees were waived for this period.

 We intend to meet our primary investment objectives by investing in a portfolio of real estate properties and other real estate investments that related to properties that are generally diversified by geographic area, lease expirations and tenant industries.
-The following table provides additional information regarding each of the properties in which we owned an interest as of March 31, 2015.
+The following table provides additional information regarding each of the properties in which we owned an interest as of June 30, 2015.